 One of the reasons why we buy clothes we don’t wear is because we don’t have a game plan for using the item.

-An easy way to prevent this is to give yourself some time to think of a game plan before you buy the item.
+An easy way to prevent this is to give yourself some time to think of multiple occasions where you’ll wear the item.
 Ask yourself, “Will I wear this item at least 30 times”?
+This question can help you decide what clothes to buy.

 It’s important to consider the lifespan of the item.
 Try to think of at least three occasions off the top of your head where you’ll wear this.
 If you have trouble thinking of how you’ll style the item, then it’s probably not the right piece for you.